lukashinsch/thebrickdownloader/README.md

 # The Brick / Kühnehöfe property management document downloader

-Useful to download all documents from the 'old' management companie's portal.
+Useful to download all documents from the 'old' management company's portal.

 ## How to use